• ABOUT

 What negative effect does hate have on our society?

 It destroys like a tornado—leaving behind a path of destruction and traumatized victims.
-Just like a venomous insect bite; it leaves a lasting sting.
+Just like a venomous insect bite, it leaves a lasting sting.

 Racism metastasizes like cancer cells— spreading from person to person — generation to generation—and culture to culture.